 More ADA Facts and Resources (EEOC)

 The preceding ADA facts and explanations are meant to provide a general primer on how the law's protections work.
-If you have additional questions or specific concerns, you may want to speak with an employment law attorney.
-Get started today with a free legal evaluation by a local attorney.
+If you have additional questions or specific concerns, you may want to speak with a legal professional.
+Find an experienced employment law attorney near you today.

 Contact a qualified employment discrimination attorney to make sure your rights are protected.